Inches of Mercury (inHg) to PSI: A thorough look

 -

-HVAC (Heating, Ventilation, and Air Conditioning): Many HVAC systems utilize pressure readings in both inHg and psi.
+HVAC (Heating, Ventilation, and Air Conditioning): Many HVAC systems make use of pressure readings in both inHg and psi.
 Understanding this conversion is crucial for troubleshooting and maintaining optimal system performance.
-For example, measuring the pressure drop across air filters is often expressed in inches of water column (inWC), which can be converted to psi.
+To give you an idea, measuring the pressure drop across air filters is often expressed in inches of water column (inWC), which can be converted to psi.

 -

 Engineering: In various engineering applications, such as hydraulic systems and pneumatic controls, pressure is often measured and controlled in psi.
-However, data from older equipment or external sources might be given in inHg.
+Even so, data from older equipment or external sources might be given in inHg.
 The conversion factor is crucial for seamless integration and accurate analysis.

 Example 1: A barometer reads 30 inHg.
 What is this pressure in psi?